HistoryThis section has been translated automatically.

 Type VII Hereditary angioedema , mutation in myoferlin (MYOF)

 Type VIII Hereditary angioedema , mutation in heparan sulfate (HS)-glucosamine 3-O-sulfotransferase 6 (HS3ST6)

-Type U Hereditary angioedema, mutation unknown
+Type U Hereditary angioedema, genetic defect unknown

 You might also be interested in